 This wonderful pagoda was built during the King Jagat Jyoti Malla period, later added into a three-storied pagoda roofed in 1718 A.D. by King Bhupindra Malla.
-The temple stands for its artistic glory majesty, dedicated to Lord Bhairab - the god of terror one of many manifestations of Lord Shiva.
+The temple stands for its artistic glory and majesty, dedicated to Lord Bhairab - the god of terror one of many manifestations of Lord Shiva.

 Close to the Durbar complex another small Square where the majestic Nytapola Temple is located.
 The pride and famous landmark of Bhaktapur city and as well of the country, the name mean a five-storied temple.
 Stands 30 meters high, the tallest temple of Kathmandu valley it was built by King Bhupindra Malla in 1708 AD.
-Every five terraces represent a pair of images, starts from the bottom stands a figure of wrestlers, an elephant, lion, griffins, and goddesses.
+Every five terraces represent a pair of images, starts from the bottom stands a figure of wrestlers, an elephant, a lion, griffins, and goddesses.

 The temple is said to have been built in 1427 AD, from the wood of a single tree, and visit a monastery, walk around the alley facing exquisitely carved peacock windows close to the temple complex.

 Bhaktapur with two main pottery-making areas, the first one at Suryamadhi east of Dattarya Temple square.
 The oldest traditional pottery area and the other is near Nytapola Square at Talako’s Potter’s compound.
 The walk leads to lovely old streets of great cultural interest and exciting markets, witness the pottery making in a traditional way of age-old heritage craftsmanship.